Skip to navigation Skip to content

 Help & Support

-The Australian BPD Foundation estimate that in Australia between 1% and 4% of people are affected by BPD at some point in their life.
+The Australian BPD Foundation estimates that in Australia between 1% and 4% of people are affected by BPD at some point in their life.
 BPD symptoms usually appear in early adolescence to early adulthood.
 For adults in hospital with mental health-related issues, it is estimated that 25-43% of inpatients and 23% of outpatients have experienced BPD.
 People experiencing BPD can get support and treatment.

 Once you know which psychologist or psychiatrist you want to see, visit your local GP to receive a referral.
 They will give you the right paperwork so you can book an appointment with your chosen psychologist or psychiatrist.